 Toddler Tuesdays, 10 a.m. - noon.
 Free.
 UL Art Museum.
 482-2278.

 The Lafayette Public Library is offering free computer classes at the North Regional Library.
 10:30 a.m.
 Classes offered include Basic Computing, Word Processing, Electronic Spreadsheets and Integrating Word & Excel.
 Register by phone at 981-1028 or visit lafayettepubliclibrary.org.

 The Youngsville Branch Library will be conducting free computer classes on online safety and e-mail basics.
-Patrons may sign up in person, call 856-9385 or visit lafayettepubliclibrary.org.
+Patrons may sign up in person or call 856-9385 or visit lafayettepubliclibrary.org.